warmuuh/milkman/docs/features.md

 ## Custom Templates

 * you can define custom templates for every type of request yourself.
-Do you often need to write Spring Webclient code? setup some custom template for it.
+Do you often need to write Spring Webclient code? setup some custom template for it. (you can do so in the `options` dialog)
 * Some predefined templates are available already.
 * Syntax is similar to mustache but enhanced with whitespace control. example:
 ```